CertifiedStag/stag_dashcam/README.md

 Drag and drop into your server for a more realistic way of removing dashcams from cars!

+Added compatibility with ox-target and more config options.

+Added the ability to destroy the camera at a set location in return for scrap.

 # Add to qb-core/shared/items.lua

     ```lua